-Figure A9. (a) The decrease of fraction of droplets which remained liquid with time at different temperatures in the isothermal experiments for montmorillonite at the M-WT.
-The colors are corresponding to different temperatures (particle concentrations $5 \text{ g L}^{-1}$ ).
-Typical error bars are depicted in Fig. 6.(b) Freezing rate of montmorillonite normalized to surface area as function of temperature.
+Figure A9. (a) The decrease in fraction of droplets which remained liquid with time at different temperatures in the isothermal experiments for montmorillonite at the M-WT.
+The colors correspond to different temperatures (particle concentrations of 5 g L^{-1}).
+Typical error bars are depicted in Fig. 6. (b) Freezing rate of montmorillonite normalized to surface area as a function of temperature.

-Figure A10. (a) Composite INAS density spectrum of montmorillonite from the uncorrected M-WT (blue) and M-AL (red) measurements. (b) and (c) show the temperature corrected data points from the M-WT and M-AL experiments based on $\lambda$ and $\omega$ , respectively.
-The dash-dotted line in (c) is the regression line on corrected data points obtained by employing the optimal $\lambda$ -value as in (b).
+Figure A10. (a) Composite INAS density spectrum of montmorillonite from the uncorrected M-WT (blue) and M-AL (red) measurements.
+Panels (b) and (c) show the temperature-corrected data points from the M-WT and M-AL experiments based on λ and ω , respectively.
+The dash-dotted line in (c) is the regression line on corrected data points obtained by employing the optimal λ value as in (b).